What Brands Can Learn From America's Most Famous Declaration

 2. Declare your audience

-AI systems need to know who your product or service is best for.
+A brand that serves everyone is harder to recommend, because AI systems need to know who your product or service is best for.
+Typical audiences might include:

 - Local service businesses